aricaldeira/swixknife/README.md

 Operator ** uses Decimal only for fractional exponents (roots).

-*Functions exp, ln, log, log2, log14, sqrt, all use Decimal to execute the actual calculations, and convert back to Sezimal for the answer, because they all use calculus methods to aproximate the answers, and those are yet to be converted to use pure Sezimal operations.*
+*Functions exp, ln, log, log2, log14, sqrt, all use Decimal to execute the actual calculations, and convert back to Sezimal for the answer, because they all use calculus methods to approximate the answers, and those are yet to be converted to use pure Sezimal operations.*

 The basic operators work as expected: